Beachside Bungalow, Port Eynon

 Bungalow | 2 bedrooms | sleeps 6

-Self catering detached two bed roomed, one bathroom holiday home in the heart of the Gower.
+Self catering detached two bed roomed, one bathroom holiday home at the tip of South Gower.
 The property has gas central heating and double glazing.
 With unlimited free internet WiFi., Gas and Electricity are also included in the rental.

 A two minute walk from the stunning blue flag beach at Port Eynon, which has a life guard present all summer.
 Port Eynon is within easy reach of all the Gower has to offer and a great base for exploring South West Wales.